apioo/fusio-docs/docs/bootstrap.md

 ## Creating an action

 To start we must create an action.
 An action is a small function (i.e. like a serverless lambda function) which receives a HTTP request and produces a response.
-Fusio contains many prebuild actions which can solve many tasks like i.e. proxy an HTTP request to a remote API or build an API based on a database table.
+Fusio already contains many prebuildt actions which can solve many tasks like i.e. proxy an HTTP request to a remote API or build an API based on a database table.
 In this example we simply create an action which proxies a remote API: